IMM TEST RESULTS FOR SILVER SPURS

 My/My - 2 copies of the MYHM mutation are present.
 Horse is at risk and "may" develop IMM following an infection, vaccination or nonexertional rhabdomyolsis .
 Horse will pass on 1 copy of the mutation to its offspring.

-Wimpy, has been vaccinated, trained, shown (NRHA Futurity Champion), is an NRHA $11 Million Dollar Hall of Fame Sire, and has over 1,030 performers in the show pen!
+Wimpy, has been vaccinated, trained, shown (NRHA Futurity Champion), is an NRHA $12 Million Dollar Hall of Fame Sire, and has over 1,000 performers in the show pen at any given time!
 Never has he ever demonstrated any of the symptoms associated with IMM.
 In the 13 years that Wimpy has stood at Silver Spurs - Oklahoma only one (1) case has ever been reported and that horse was treated and cured even though all of his offspring apparently have 1 copy of the mutation.
 Same with Captain Barbossa and no cases reported.

 Tinker With Guns, Mobster, Pale Face, Wimpyneedsacocktail, and Ruf Conqueror, have also been vaccinated, trained, shown, and have lots of babies on the ground; Pale Face has already sired a Futurity Champion !
 Never have any of these stallions ever exhibited any of the symptoms associated with IMM.
 Nor have any cases of IMM been reported, although the offspring of these stallions only have a 50% chance of passing on 1 copy of the mutation.